Pages

 Hello, folks!

-The Groot Begijnhof, as it's called in Dutch, is more than a university residential area, a peaceful place for a sunny afternoon picnic or a UNESCO World Heritage.
-The red brick walls and cobbled roads of this magical village tell us a history of love and resistance.
-A love that was born in the heart of dozens of medieval women and it remains there, running and pulsing as the water of the river Dijle.
+The Groot Begijnho is more than just a university residential area, a peaceful spot for a sunny afternoon picnic or a UNESCO World Heritage site.
+Red brick walls and cobbled roads of the magical village narrate a history of love and resistance—a love birthed in the hearts of numerous medieval women, still pulsating like the waters of the river Dijle.

 SCHAUS (2006) Women and Gender in Medieval Europe: An Encyclopedia.